The Choice

-Father’s voice booms.
+His voice booms.
 “One hundred sheep lost to wolves.
 Fine the shepherds.
 They’ll soon learn not to waste my money.”

 In the hallway, the bust of Vasco Da Gama stares at me, the gilt edged painting of Bethlehem fills the whole wall.
 The memory of Antonio’s dark kitchen, a cave in the cliff, flickers through my mind.
+Antonio, his books held up to the sun, him squinting over them in the cave’s doorway.

-The warm sun coming through the open door is within my grasp.
 But Father’s shadow blocks it out.
 “Joao, tell the monk I wish to meet with him.”
 His face flushes.
 “He should not waste his hours helping your nurse’s whelp parse Latin and certainly not at the same time as you, My Son.”

 Nurse’s whelp.
 The same breast fed us.
 The same lap held us.
 The same heart beat into us both.

-The monastery gleams white in front of me, my chest is tight, sweat plastering my fringe to my forehead.
+The monastery gleams white in front of me, my chest is tight, sweat plasters my fringe to my forehead.
 Brother Francisco’s study is cool, the light shining through the window making a small square on the tiled ground.

 Antonio grins.
-“My friend,” is all he says before his dark curly head bends over the Latin again, soil under his nails as he holds the quill.
+“My friend,” is all he says before his curly head bends over the Latin again, soil under his nails as he holds the quill.

 Brother Francisco’s robes swish along the floor as he hands me the exercise, pats my head.
 “Try your best, Joao.
 Antonio will help.”